anthonyoconnor/brickjourney/content/videos/wheres-my-pizza-van.md

 Details:

+* Shot with CANON EOS Rebel t6s
-* Shot with Stop Motion Studio
+    * images were then imported to Stop Motion Studio on iPhone
 * 259 Frames
 * 9 fps